 In the first term you will study two units.

-Introduction to Study in Higher Education: Fashion Textiles aims to introduce you to your course and its subject specialism as well as to effective learning and studentship at undergraduate level.
-It will orientate you to the practices and knowledge base needed to understand your discipline and help you to develop your skills for independent and collaborative learning, reflection and your own self development.
+Introduction to Fashion Design Technology Womenswear aims to introduce you to your course and its subject specialism as well as to effective learning and studentship at undergraduate level.
+It will orientate you to the practices and knowledge-base needed to understand your discipline and help you to develop your skills for independent & collaborative learning, reflection and your own self development.
 Students come from many diverse educational backgrounds and a part of this unit will enable to reflect on your own background and how that shapes the way you approach your course.

-The Design and Technical Process unit introduces you to textile design research methods and their relevance and application to the design process and the realisation of ideas.
-You will learn the importance of research in informing the originality of design and its realisation.
-Visual communication through an emphasis on drawing and exploration of techniques will be encouraged and you will be introduced to ways of recording your work in a visually stimulating, exciting and informative way by exploring a variety of methods and media.
-You will develop creative ideas that relate to and expand upon your visual references, and you will be introduced to and start to use the resources for embroidery to produce creative samples and consider 3D realisation.
-Induction in the Materials Library informs your knowledge of fabric identification and sourcing for fabrics for your embroidery specialism.
+The Research and Design Process unit introduces you to research methods and their relevance and application to the design process and the realisation of ideas.
+The focus is on the importance of research that always informs design and its 3D development, and explores this relationship.
+Visual communication and an exploration of techniques will be encouraged and you will be introduced to ways of recording your work in a stimulating, exciting and informative way using a variety of communication methods and media.
+You will develop creative ideas that relate to and expand your visual references, and you will be introduced through demonstration to the core practical 3D skills of pattern cutting and manufacturing techniques.
+You will start to learn about fabrics and sourcing fabrics, and will be encouraged to produce creative samples.

 In the second term you will study two units.